hssmalo/steampunkfantasy/rules.md

 2pt for each destroyed enemy MP, XP and CP \
 3pt for each crippled enemy IP \
 1pt for each crippled enemy MP, XP and CP \
--3pt for each destroyed IP from your own team. \
+3pt for each remaning IP from your own team. \
--1pt for each destroyed MP, XP and CP from your own team. \
+1pt for each remaning MP, XP and CP from your own team. \
 +16pt bonus if you won the match (ie, score more points than your enemy from the above points) \

 Only totally destroyed units counts as destroyed.
 A unit with only one model left AND a number of +1 to future damage token equal to half (rounded down) required to kill the last model counts as crippled.
 Note that you get points for crippling your enemy but lose none for your own crippled units.